jupyterhub/jupyterhub/docs/source/contributing/setup.rst

 ``lessc`` not found
 -------------------

-If the ``pip3 install --editable .`` command fails and complains about ``lessc`` being unavailable, you may need to explicitly install some additional JavaScript dependencies:
+If the ``python3 -m pip install --editable .`` command fails and complains about ``lessc`` being unavailable, you may need to explicitly install some additional JavaScript dependencies: